by Jason Wasserman MD PhD FRCPC

 The diagnosis is usually made after part or all of the polyp is surgically removed in a procedure called a biopsy or excision.
 The tissue is then sent to a pathologist who examines it under the microscope.

 When examined under the microscope, the polyp is usually round or finger-like in shape.
 The surface of the tissue is covered by specialized squamous cells that are normally found in the vocal cords.
 The squamous cells may be described as reactive.
-The deeper tissue is called the stroma and it normally shows a variety of changes that may include hemorrhage (bleeding), myxoid degeneration (tissue breakdown), edema (increased fluid).
+The deeper tissue is called the stroma and it normally shows a variety of degenerative changes that may include hemorrhage (bleeding), myxoid tissue, edema (increased fluid).
 Small and medium-sized blood vessels may also be seen.
 All of these changes are normal in a vocal cord polyp.